 If the item you want is on the shelf at another Library, don’t worry we’ll bring the item to your home library for you to pick up.

 Place a reservation on the item in the same way as you would above and you’ll be notified by email when it’s ready for collection.

 You can’t reserve a copy of a book from another library if there is a copy available on the shelf at your home library or if it is a 24-hour loan.

 Is there anything else different due to coronavirus?

-Only in the short term, we are working towards getting our borrowing back to normal from 5 October.
-You may find some items might go out for a little bit longer than normal until then.
 When you’re borrowing items from the library you’ll need to wear a face covering and follow any one way directional signage that’s in place.
 If there are queues at the self-service machines please keep social distancing in mind and use hand sanitisers and antiseptic wipes as directed.